OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

      > from pathlib import path

 ### Processing
-Creation of pathlib path objects
+Creation of pathlib path objects.

 ## * Image Data Loading and Transformation